Image showing Lokalise translating apps into different languages

 Step 1: Create a project in Lokalise

-Once you sign up to Lokalise (you can grab a free 14-days trial, no credit card is required), just tap the New project button (or explore the Sample Project if you wish to get more familiar with Lokalise features first).
+Once you sign up to Lokalise (you can grab a free 14-day trial, no credit card is required), just tap the New project button (or explore the Sample Project if you wish to get more familiar with Lokalise features first).
 Give your project a name and optionally a description.
 You can modify the base language setting later if you change your mind about it.

 Each project has a unique ID (you can see it in the project settings), that is used when referring to a project over API.